AXGKl/terminal_markdown_viewer/docs/v1/index.md

 - A few grey scale and 8 color themes
 - Sorting of the json by luminance
 - Some themes have black as darkest color, change to dark grey
-- Common Mark instead of markdown
+- Common Mark instead of markdown.
+Edit 2021: Dropped, markdown seems to remain the "standard" parser.

 ## PerfTests